 Information on our most commonly requested services is available at the CSL Services tab on this website.
 A quick summary of the services and facilities that may be of immediate interest to new faculty:

-- Ubuntu Linux is available on desktops and servers.
-All new Linux installs are Ubuntu 20.04 LTS.
+- Ubuntu 20.04 LTS available on desktops and servers.
+All new Linux installs are Ubuntu.
 CentOS 7 is available on servers, and on desktops as a special case if needed.

 - Windows 10 is available for desktops.
-We provide Windows servers for the Windows infrastructure, and can provide dedicated Windows servers if needed for research projects
+We provide Windows servers for the Windows infrastructure, and could provide dedicated Windows servers if needed for research projects

 - Apple macOS is not currently supported for general purpose use.